alirezanasseh/stmsgfront/readme.md

 # Startup Messenger
 Startup Messenger is a free messenger written with NodeJs and ReactJs for your company.
-The current version is only a simple broadcast and supports sending multiline messages and files and shows image previews.
+The current version is only a simple broadcast and supports sending multi line messages and files and shows image previews.
 ## Installation
 1. You need NodeJs to be installed in your system.
 Download it from [here](https://nodejs.org/en/).
 2. Clone and install Startup Messenger Backend from [here](https://github.com/alirezanasseh/stmsgback).